fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 * You’re happy doing some self-QA and tweaking until a user experience works reliably and feels nice.
 * You’re good at thinking into and around a problem, exposing corner cases and potential issues to non-technical collaborators.

-## WHAT YOU'LL BE BUILDING:
+## WHAT YOU'LL be BUILDING

 * Flawless HTML/CSS paired with clear, modern design, and intuitive UX to send powerful messages out into the world & apply political pressure in the right places at the right time.
 * Modern JavaScript (ES6), build tools (Babel, Gulp, Grunt), and possibly a framework-driven interactive site (React, Angular).
 These tools are changing rapidly, so learning on the job is encouraged.
 * Solutions that achieve our goals by leveraging and customizing existing services (CRM, publishing tools, etc).
 * Innovative or unconventional tools to effectively mobilize a large audience.

-## THINGS THAT YOU MIGHT LIKE ABOUT THIS JOB:
+## THINGS THAT YOU MIGHT LIKE ABOUT THIS JOB

 * It’s telecommute work with a 100% remote team.
 * We do retreats and in-person sprints too, because it’s nice to see people!